-The League launched it’s newest public fundraiser event on Sunday, October 1 – Bargain Bash: Omaha’s Best Blowout Rummage Sale.
-The event weekend at Ralston Arena kicked-off with a ticket purchase only pre-party event in a cocktail party setting for a first chance at the premium items.
-League Members Megan Riebe Reay and Gwen Olney were the lucky participants in the first ever Bash Dash competition.
+The League launched its newest public fundraiser event on Sunday, Oct.
+1 – Bargain Bash: Omaha’s Best Blowout Rummage Sale.
+The weekend event at Ralston Arena kicked-off with a ticket-purchase-only pre-party event in a cocktail party setting for a first chance at the premium items.
+League Members Megan Riebe Reay and Gwen Olney were the lucky participants in the first-ever Bash Dash competition.
 They each were given 45 seconds to run into the product aisles and fill a tote with as many items as they could pack in.

-A new tradition was started by gifting a unique, unpurchased item to the sitting League President.
-Vice Chair Ande Johnson presenting Megan Riebe Reay with a life-size witch named Gladys at the October General Membership meeting.
+A new tradition was started by gifting a unique, unpurchased item to the sitting League president.
+Vice Chair Ande Johnson presented Megan Riebe Reay with a life-sized witch named Gladys at the October General Membership Meeting.

-The League paid it forward by giving un-purchased items to community organizations – a collection of warm clothing to a local emergency room, women’s clothing went to the Women’s Center for Advancement and all other items went to Goodwill Industries.
-Donors to Bargain Bash – of either monetary or in kind services like the transport of goods – included Johnson Roofing, Hawkins Foundation, Esther’s and Conagra Brands.
+The League paid it forward by giving un-purchased items to community organizations including, a collection of warm clothing went to a local emergency room, women’s clothing went to the Women’s Center for Advancement and all other items went to Goodwill Industries.
+Bargain Bash sponsors were Johnson Roofing, Hawkins Foundation, Esther’s and ConAgra Brands.

-The League looks forward to growing this event and find new ways to make this community rummage sale an even bigger bash!
-The committee has already received interest in the collection of new donations for 2018!
-Congratulations to the committee and League members for a successful inaugural event that raised nearly $10,000 for the League’s community projects and training initiatives!
+The League looks forward to growing this event and finding new ways to make this community rummage sale an even bigger bash.
+The committee has already received interest in the collection of new donations for 2018.
+Congratulations to the committee and League members on a successful inaugural event that raised more than $10,000 for the League’s community projects and training initiatives!